95 Marquette Law Review 955 (2012)

 Intimate partner violence poses a number of complicated challenges for any system of triage, including: (1) questions about the complexity of decision-making about dispute resolution alternatives; (2) the feasibility of quickly and accurately screening for intimate partner violence; (3) the substantive and procedural safeguards necessary to preserve confidentiality, protect litigants’ due process rights, and provide accountability; and (4) the question of whether courts or parties are best positioned to make these decisions.
 After analyzing these questions, we conclude that maximizing the ability of parties to make informed choices about participation in dispute resolution processes is paramount.
 We urge courts to make this a primary goal of any system of triage developed.

 Ver Steegh, Nancy, "Look Before You Leap: Court System Triage of Family Law Cases Involving Intimate Partner Violence" (2012).
 Faculty Scholarship.
-Paper 239.
+239.